Published in Non-Clinical

 Typically, the chief complaint and diagnosis drive the exam.
 Therefore, if the primary diagnosis is medical and addresses the chief complaint, then it will most likely be billed as a medical exam.
 That said, don’t assume that every patient complaining of blurry vision has a refractive issue.

 Often, blurry vision has an underlying medical condition resulting in a medical ocular exam being performed instead of a routine exam being submitted to a vision plan.
-The case history performed on a new patient should not vary for a medical exam versus a routine exam since it is performed before you see the patient and the type of eye exam has not been established yet.
+The case history performed on a new patient should not vary for a medical exam vs. a routine exam since it is performed before you see the patient, and the type of eye exam has not been established yet.
 The elements of the exam are similar between medical and routine exams with one major difference.

-When performing a medical exam you must choose the exam elements necessary to diagnose and treat the patient and perform only those tests.
+When performing a medical exam, you must choose the exam elements necessary to diagnose and treat the patient and perform only those tests.
 Many doctors will perform the same exam elements as part of a routine eye exam on every patient, which is not acceptable for a medical ocular exam because it may incorrectly raise the level of exam being coded for visit.
-The decision-making process is also different for a medical exam versus a routine exam, since a routine/refractive exam requires little or no medical decision-making and a medical exam typically includes either low or moderate medical decision-making.

 Medical decision-making may be broken down into 4 levels: